afkredeem/afkredeem-flutter/README.md

 # AFK Redeem

-A Fan-app for your AFK Arena redemption codes
+An app for your AFK Arena redemption codes

 <br/>
 <br/>